Avi-avidan/CarND-Behavioral-Cloning/writeup.md

 # **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals / steps of this project were the following:
 * Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+* Summarize the results in this file

 [//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+[image1]: ./figures/cropped_images.png "Visualizing cropped images"
+[image2]: ./figures/original_and_cropped.png "Visualizing original and cropped images"
+[image3]: ./figures/model_architecture.png "Model"
+[image4]: ./figures/angles_histogram_original_dataset.png "original dataset histogram"
+[image5]: ./figures/angles_histogram_after_repopulating_dataset.png "re-populated dataset histogram"

 ---
 ### Files Submitted & Code Quality